lbacik/fortune/README.md

     $ lfortune --copy-config

-Then the file is available in: `~/.config/lfortune/config.ini` - you can set the fortune's data dir by setting the `root` parameter.
+Then the file is available at `~/.config/lfortune/config.ini` - you can set the fortune's data dir by setting the `root` parameter.

 ## Examples